Fetch Pet Insurance Information & Review: Everything You Need To Know

 How long might it take for your claim to be reimbursed?

 If your paperwork is in order, there’s a waiting period of 30 days from the date when Fetch receives your claim.
 However, most pet owners who wrote reviews on Fetch insurance say the company pay the reimbursement within 5-7 days.

 To submit your claim, the following information is needed:

 Visit a vet within 48 hours after first noticing clinical sign(s) related to an illness or injury.
 Mail or submit electronically by including your name, description of your pet, policy number, description of claimed illness or injury, an itemized veterinary invoice and proof of payment showing (1) the treatments administered; (2) the fees charged; and (3) receipt showing zero balance due after payment.

 To cancel your pet policy, contact Fetch at 1.844.251.5462.
 If you haven’t submitted a claim, you will receive a full refund when you cancel during the first 30 days of your policy.
 After 30-days, you’ll be refunded at a prorated amount or the total premium you’ve paid minus your re-enrollment fee where it's applicable.

 Below is their official cancellation policy:

 You may cancel this policy at any time.
-Petplan will return to you the unearned portion of any premium paid.
-If you notify Petplan within the first thirty (30) days from the start date, and you have not submitted any claim against this policy, Petplan will refund the entire premium.
+Fetch will return to you the unearned portion of any premium paid.
+If you notify Fetch within the first thirty (30) days from the start date, and you have not submitted any claim against this policy, Fetch will refund the entire premium.